PSU-ICDS/icds_docs/archive/software/installing-from-source/installing-from-source.md

 ```

 To build from source, the typical procedure
-is to `cd` into the source folder,
+is to `cd` into the source directory,
 and execute in turn:

 ```